Nabakator/anniversaire/CONTRIBUTING.md

 # Contributing to 🎉 Joyeux anniversaire - Interactive Web Birthday Card Project 🎉

 Thank you for considering contributing to this project!
-We follow the **GitFlow** methodology to keep our workflow organized and ensure a stable codebase.
+We follow the **GitFlow** methodology to keep our workflow organised and ensure a stable codebase.

 ## GitFlow Installation